nthplanet/n-spinner/README.md

 This is a custom loading animation that I built on top of [N-Pass](https://github.com/TSnark/n-pass) for my project, [Nth Planet](https://nthpla.net).

-I built a simple HTML page to showcase the animation here:
+I built a simple HTML page to showcase the animation:
 [Live Demo](https://nthplanet.github.io/n-spinner/)

 There's also a directory here called [/add-to-n-pass](add-to-n-pass) which includes all of the NPass files that I modified to accomplish this.

-The best way to view the code though, is to just look at these two files:
+The easiest way to view the code is to just look at these two files:
 [index.html](index.html) & [styles.css](styles.css)

 ### How I Created NSpinner